wyatwrig/Zendesk-Programming-Challenge/README.md

 # Zendesk Co-Op Intern Coding Challenge

 The goal of this project is to design and build a browser-based or CLI ticket viewer that interfaces with the Zendesk ticket API.
-The application will be able to:
+The application can:

 - connect to the Zendesk API
 - request all the tickets on an account